 It's flu season.
 My daily routine is to mix up Emergen C in a water bottle, wash hands, eat oranges, and take Vitamin C (when we remember).
 When a cold or flu symptom appears, I go straight for Zinc lozenges, or occasionally Airborne.
 This probably works but just tastes gross.

 Additionally, it has been shown to improve heart health, as some studies support evidence that it reduces levels of fat in blood and decreases cholesterol.
-Elderberry extract may also reduce uric acid in the blood which improves blood pressure, increase insulin secretion and improve blood sugar levels in diabetics.
+Elderberry extract may also reduce uric acid in the blood.
+This improves blood pressure, increases insulin secretion, and improves blood sugar levels in people with diabetes.

-Recent studies revealed that the use of elderberry extract can decrease both the duration and severity of flu-like symptoms and symptoms from the common cold.
+Recent studies revealed that elderberry extract can decrease both the duration and severity of flu-like symptoms and symptoms from the common cold.
 The extract contains both ant-viral agents and anti-inflammatories.
-Often, in colds and flu, it is the body’s anti-inflammatory response to the intruding virus, not the virus itself that produces symptoms.
+Often, in colds and flu, the body's anti-inflammatory response to the intruding virus, not the virus itself, produces symptoms.

 A clinical trial of flu patients who took 15 ml a day of elderberry syrup showed improvement in 2-4 days.
 In contrast, it took 7-8 days for the control group to improve.
 Further, another study showed elderberry comparing favorably with the treatment benefits of Tamiflu, the closest treatment doctors can prescribe as a flu remedy.

-Yes, it’s true.
-And I fight to get my kids to swallow anything that’s not gold and shaped like fish.
-The great news about black elderberries is that they’re a natural product that comes in multiple forms.
-The syrup may be the most most-known of the elderberry products and you can find it in local stores as well as being sold by independent businesses.
+Yes, it's true.
+And I fight to get my kids to swallow anything that's not gold and shaped like fish.
+The great news about black elderberries is that they're a natural product that comes in multiple forms.
+The syrup may be the most-known of the elderberry products, and you can find it in local stores and be sold by independent businesses.

 But my crew prefers their flu-fighting elderberry supplements in the form of yummy gummies!
 Zarbees manufactures Sambucus elderberry gummies for the common cold and flu relief, as do Sambucol, Airborne, and Nature's Way.
 Read instructions carefully for varying dosage suggestions especially regards to children's usage.